tulianish/tulianish/README.md

 - Cloud-native data platforms and infrastructure as code (Terraform)
 - Collaboration between data engineering and ML teams

-## 🔄 One of the many data flow I have designed
+## 🔄 One of the many data flows I have designed
 📥 Raw Data → ⚙️ Airflow + Python → 💾 Data Lake (S3) → 🛠️ DBT + SQL → ❄️ Redshift → 📊 Analytics 🚀

 ## 🎯 Outside of Work